 Loan-to-valuation ratio restrictions

 LVR lending restrictions differ depending on whether a loan is secured by residential investment property or owner-occupied residential property.
 The previous limits that applied to bank lending to investors and owner-occupiers are shown below.

-Investor loans – 40% deposit / 5% of investor lending
+Investor loans – 40% deposit / 5% limit for high LVR loans

 LVR lending restrictions are tighter for investor loans due to the higher risks associated with this type of loan.
 The current policy classifies investor loans as high-LVR if they are more than 60% of the property’s value, and restricts high-LVR lending to no more than 5% of a bank’s total new investor lending.

 Owner occupier loans – 20% deposit / 10% limit for high LVR loans

 This class of loan is for borrowing secured against owner occupied property.
 The current policy classifies owner occupier loans as high-LVR if they are more than 80% of the property’s value, and restricts high-LVR lending to no more than 10% of a bank’s total new owner-occupier lending.